 Philadelphia, PA - In a city with Neapolitan pizzerias opening on every other corner, it’s becoming harder to stand out.
-Many have tried using imported ingredients such as Prosciutto di Parma, or even strange ingredients like Buffalo sauce, but it becomes hard to distinguish between pizzerias after a while.
+Many have tried using imported ingredients such as Prosciutto di Parma, or even strange ingredients like Buffalo sauce, but it becomes hard to distinguish between pizzerias.
 Surely the only way to make a statement is to change the shape and thickness of the crust.

 However, the shape of the pie isn’t the only reason square pizzas are superior.
 One major bonus of square pizza is more pizza per square inch than in a round pizza.
 A 12-inch square pie contains 144 square inches of pizza, while round this one only contains 113 square inches.
 Therefore, it’s more economical to go square, but fear not!
 Economics isn’t the only reason it’s better to be square.
 Square pizza tends to have a thicker, crunchier crust.
 This is vital to secure the savory toppings.
 Round pies tend to have thinner, flimsy crusts that can’t support the toppings unless folded or held with two hands.
 Clearly, square pizza is superior in all aspects of pizza-making.

 Square Pie, located at 801 East Passyunk Avenue Philadelphia, PA 19147 (Passyunk and Catherine), is beyond compare.
 The interior looks like a regular pizza shop, complete with red and white checkered tablecloths, but their pizza is unrivaled.
 Due to the nature of the thick crust Brooklyn style pizza, using small-batch, long fermentation dough, it takes slightly longer to bake than regular pizza, but it’s well worth the wait.
 The crust is thick and crunchy yet fluffy in the center.
 It doesn’t get any better than Square Pie.

 They have a relatively small menu, featuring four appetizers, four kinds of pasta, and eight pizzas, but everything is delicious.
 They also have a daily appetizer and pizza specials that feature creative and delectable flavors.
 Not a single item on the menu disappoints.